 Technology is changing the face of gaming for the better.
-It’s no longer confined to desktop computers or laptops, which means that the scope for different types of games is huge, and the audience is, too.
+It’s no longer confined to desktop computers or laptops with wireless mouses like the one from Gear Hungry, which means that the scope for different types of games is huge, and the audience is, too.
 Gone are the days where the extent of gaming on your phone started and ended with Snake.
 The graphics are far better, and the variety is, too.

 It’s Quite Literally Mobile